stefanspringer1/XercesSwiftExample/README.md

 ---

-Legal notice: Using any of the included material is at your own risk.
+Legal notice: Usage of any of the included material is to your own risk.